regisphilibert/rp_hugo/content/post/wordpress-mindset/index.md

 ---
-title: "From Hugo to WordPress, a mindset transition"
+title: "From WordPress to Hugo, a mindset transition"
 slug: from-wordpress-to-hugo-a-mindset-transition
-date: 2019-01-02T13:44:20-05:00
+date: 2019-01-30T13:44:20-05:00
 draft: false
 toc: true
 tags:
  - Hugo
  - WordPress
-twitter_words: When trying to transition to @GoHugoIO from $WordPress, developers may find ourselves encumbered by the later's logic and concept.
+twitter_words: When trying to transition to @GoHugoIO from $WordPress, developers may find themselves encumbered by the later's logic and concept.
 In this post, we'll deal with migrating not your website, but your mindset from WordPress' to Hugo's. $JAMStack $SSG"
+twitter_card: summary_large_image
 description: This post is not about migrating your WordPress site to Hugo, it’s about transitioning from your WordPress mindset to Hugo’s so you can quickly grasp this new environment.

 ---

 This post is not about migrating your WordPress site to Hugo, it’s about transitioning from your WordPress mindset to Hugo’s!